Photo by Jason van Weenen, Pteropus poliocephalus

 FAME award

-FAME (The Foundation for Australia’s Most Endangered Species) provides financial assistance and expertise in the delivery of projects and programs aimed at protecting and re-establishing Australian species and their habitats.
+The Foundation for Australia’s Most Endangered Species Ltd (FAME) provides financial support and expertise in the delivery of projects and programs aimed at protecting and re-establishing Australian species and their habitats.
 This prize recognises a project that has undertaken direct actions to conserve an Australian mammal, or generated high-quality science that directly supports conservation action.
 The prize will be awarded to the best applied conservation project with a spoken or poster presentation by a student at an Annual Meeting of the Society.

 The award consists of a certificate and a monetary prize of $300.
 The mode of payment will be determined by the FAME Board and payment arranged with the student after the conference.